 Regular readers will know that I have a strong connection with Tel Aviv.
 More than that, I love Tel Aviv.
 One of the main reasons for this love affair is the glorious collection of Bauhaus and Modernist architecture in the city.
 I am very loyal and will never transfer my affections, but over the last few days, a rival has caught my eye - Bucharest.

 Bucharest does not have the number of Modernist buildings that Tel Aviv boasts.
 Nor has Bucharest been able to care for and preserve her architectural riches in the way Tel Aviv has.
 But there is something very special about Bucharest's modernist jewels, many of which are in poor condition, some of which have been lovingly cared for and all of which are interesting.
-Some of these treasures have severe problems - they are not strong enough to stand up to a major earthquake, which many people believe is not far away.
+Some of these treasures have severe problems.
+They are not strong enough to stand up to the major earthquake, which many people believe is not far away.
 Some are in such poor condition that they may collapse without the help of an earthquake whilst others have been vandalised by low quality renovations.
 The ownership of several remains in dispute after decades of misappropriations by one government or another and the efforts of original owners to reclaim them can take many years and be extremely complex.

 Several of the most impressive of these buildings were designed by Dadaist and architect Marcel Janco.
 Janco was born into a middle class Jewish family in Bucharest in 1895 and through his long life (he died shortly before his 89th birthday in Ein Hod, Israel in 1984), he achieved much in the world of art.
-Between 1910 and 1914 he studied art under the careful eye of Iosif Iser, at just 17 he contributed drawings and layout for Simbolul, an avant-garde magazine published by two of his high school friends - Eugen Iovanaki and Sammy Rosenstock.
+Between 1910 and 1914 he studied art under the careful eye of Iosif Iser and at just 17 he contributed drawings and layout for Simbolul, an avant-garde magazine published by two of his high school friends - Eugen Iovanaki and Sammy Rosenstock.
 Rosenstock was to later change his name to Tristan Tzara and go on to be a major figure in the Dada movement, as was Janco whose family was originally called Goldstein.
 Several Jewish artists Romanised their names to assimilate into Romanian society or to evade discrimination.

 Janco studied maths and chemistry in Zurich before switching to architecture with Karl Moser as one of his teachers.
 Together with Tzara and a number of other Romanians, he founded the Cabaret Voltaire in Zurich in 1916.
 In the same year he exhibited at the first Zurich Dada show with amongst others Giorgio de Chirico, Paul Klee and Tzara.
 He went on to spend time working in Paris before returning to Bucharest where in 1922 he became the artistic director and editor of Contimporanul - the most important and influential Romanian avant-garde publication of its time.
 Throughout the 1930's the situation for Jews deteriorated in Romania.
 In 1941 he emigrated to Eretz Israel with his wife and two daughters, but not before his brother in law had been tortured and killed by the Legionaries - the Romanian fascist organisation.
 He went on to achieve much as an artist in Israel, founded the artists village Ein Hod in 1953 and is the subject of the excellent Janco-Dada Museum in the same village.